 - If you have questions about the SIM lab, please contact: Dr. Debbie Rickeard: firstname.lastname@example.org

-A. Program Advising is available Monday-Friday 8:30-4:30 for the Nursing program: Please email Fran Meloche, RN MScN Student Success Coordinator; firstname.lastname@example.org to schedule a virtual appointment.
+A. Program Advising is available Monday-Friday 8:30-4:30 for the Nursing program: Please email Fran Meloche, RN MScN Student Success Coordinator; email@example.com to schedule an appointment (virtual or phone).

 - Tutor Match Program